Lin Biao incident: Subsequent scholarship and reliable eyewitness accounts

-None of Zhou's instructions prevented Lin's flight, and he learned Lin's aircraft had taken off before he, himself, could fly to see Lin.
-Zhou then ordered all aircraft nationwide grounded without the written permission of Mao, himself, and several senior military leaders.
-He rushed to Zhongnanhai to brief Mao of Lin's flight, and asked Mao if he wanted to order Lin's aircraft shot down, but Mao replied that they should "let him go".
-At 8:30 p.m., 13 September, the Mongolian Foreign Ministry summoned the Chinese ambassador to make a formal complaint about the unauthorized entrance of an aircraft into Mongolian airspace, and reported to the ambassador that the aircraft had crashed, killing all on board.
-The Chinese ambassador to Mongolia then phoned Zhou Enlai, who then instructed the ambassador to tell the Mongolians the aircraft had entered Mongolian airspace because it had gone off course.
+Meanwhile, none of Zhou's instructions prevented Lin's flight, and he learned Lin's aircraft had taken off before he could fly to see Lin.
+Zhou had ordered all aircraft nationwide to be grounded without the written permission of Mao and senior military leaders.
+Wu Faxian even telephoned the control tower at Shanhaiguan airport to give a direct order to Pan not to fly under any circumstances, which Pan assured him he would not.
+Zhou rushed to Zhongnanhai to brief Mao of Lin's flight probably sometime after 11 p.m., and asked Mao if he wanted to order Lin's aircraft to be shot down, but Mao replied that they should "let him go" and "don't shoot".

+Mao was then evacuated to the Great Hall of the People where, at around 3 a.m. on 13 September, the Politburo was convened to be informed of Mao's return to Beijing and Lin's apparent flight from Beidaihe.
+At 8:30 p.m., 13 September, the Mongolian Foreign Ministry summoned the Chinese ambassador to Mongolia, Xu Wenyi, to make a formal complaint about an unauthorized entrance of a Chinese aircraft into Mongolian airspace, and reported to the ambassador that the aircraft had crashed, killing all on board.
+The Chinese ambassador then phoned Zhou Enlai, who then instructed the ambassador to inform the Mongolians that the aircraft had entered Mongolian airspace because it had gone off course.
+Mao's reaction to the crash in Mongolia was unsympathetic, stating only "That's what you get for running away."

 Only members of the investigative team itself, KGB chairman Yuri Andropov, and Soviet Leader Leonid Brezhnev were informed of the results of the forensic examination.

-Mongolian investigators were the first to inspect the wreckage, arriving later the same day.
+Mongolian investigators were the first on site to inspect the wreckage, arriving later the same day.
 They found an identity card belonging to Lin Liguo, confirming Lin Liguo's presence on the flight.
 Markings on the aircraft and surviving miscellaneous personal items confirmed the aircraft and passengers had originated from China, but the Mongolians were uncertain that any of the dead were either Lin Biao or Ye Qun.
-After inspecting the crash, the Mongolians buried the dead onsite.
+Only after inspecting the crash with the Chinese investigators did the Mongolians bury the dead on-site.